learn-co-curriculum/dsc-linalg-vector-matrices-numpy-lab/README.md

 ## Summary

-In this lab, we saw how to create and manipulate vectors and matrices in numpy.
+In this lab, we saw how to create and manipulate vectors and matrices in Numpy.
 We shall now move forward to learning more complex operations including dot products and inverses.